 - Where possible always try to use table and figure widths of 7.5 cm or 16 cm; the editor reserves the right to reformat figures and tables that are not of the indicated width.

 - Tables should use only horizontal lines to separate the table heading from the body of the table and at the bottom of the table.
-No colours or other formatting is permitted in tables; when highlighting is required you may use bold or italics font.
+No colours or other formatting is permitted in tables; when highlighting is required you may use special symbols such as "^", "†", "‡", etc.

 - Do not embed tables as figures; all tabulated information must be in editable format.
 Using Figure caption for graphics containing tabulated information is not acceptable.